-Baptism, Weddings and Funerals
+Baptisms, Weddings and Funerals

 As a parish in the established Church of England, it is our privilege to be involved in many of the significant moments of people’s lives.
 We will do our best to guide you through what Christians mean by baptism, marriage and funerals.
 For enquiries about any of these services please contact the Parish Office, and the vicar will then contact you to discuss arrangements.

 The Bible teaches that baptism does not make us a Christian, only faith in Jesus can do that, but it is a wonderful introduction into the Church family.
 Baptism is the beginning of a journey of faith and it needs the help of parents, godparents and the rest of the church family.
-That is why we do baptisms as part of our normal Sunday services.
+This is why we do baptisms as part of our normal Sunday services.
 The water of baptism is a symbol of the cleansing and forgiveness that all of us need and that only Jesus can provide.
 Jesus himself was baptised in the River Jordan, not because he too needed to be forgiven from sins, but to stand alongside us in solidarity and to set us an example to follow.

 At St. Lawrence we baptise both infants and adults, at a service which is often called a ‘Christening’.
-Infants require godparents, who, together with the parents, make promises on their behalf.
+Infants require godparents who, together with the parents, make promises on their behalf.
 Godparents must be baptised Christians.
-Adults make the promises themselves.
+Adults being baptised make the promises themselves.

 The Church of England has made it easier to get married in the church of your choice, even if you do not live in that parish.
-Please see the Church of England’s weddings website for further details, with answers to lots of questions, and some ideas for readings and music.
+Please see the Church of England’s wedding website for further details, with answers to lots of questions, and some ideas for readings and music.

 From the moment you are in touch with us, throughout the funeral service, and for as long as you need us afterwards, we’re here for you.
 The Church of England is in every community, and has been helping people mark the end of life for generations.
-For more details, including a guide to help you plan a funeral, and answers to lots more questions, please see the Church of England’s Funerals website.
+For more details, including a guide to help you plan a funeral, and answers to many more questions, please see the Church of England’s Funerals webpages.